Framlingham: Features

 The name Framlingham derives from the Old English framelaingashām meaning the 'village of Framela's people'.

 Framlingham's history can be traced to an entry in the Domesday Book (1086) when it consisted of several manors.

 The medieval Framlingham Castle is a major feature and tourist attraction for the area and is managed by English Heritage.
 This Norman castle was first referenced in 1148, although some academics believe it could be as old as the 11th century.
+In the early 13th century the castle was the seat of Roger Bigod, 2nd Earl of Norfolk, one of the 25 barons who forced King John to seal Magna Carta in 1215; John laid siege to Framlingham Castle in 1216 in retaliation, and it surrendered after two days.
 Mary Tudor (daughter of Henry VIII and his first wife Catherine of Aragon) was proclaimed the first Queen of England here in 1553.
 The castle is referenced in the 2017 single "Castle on the Hill" by Ed Sheeran, who grew up in Framlingham.
 Adjacent to the castle is a large lake, or mere, which used to supply the castle with fish.
-It is managed by the Suffolk Wildlife Trust.
+It is managed by Framlingham College, which owns the mere.
 A nature walk in woodland can be made around the mere.
 There is also a large meadow adjacent to the castle that holds various outdoor events and productions in the summer and where people can picnic.

 The Church of St Michael the Archangel is a prominent feature of the town.
 It dates from the 12th century (the main rebuilding dates from the late 15th and 16th centuries) and has a ring of eight bells dating from the 15th to 20th centuries.
 It also contains a very rare Thamar organ and a number of tombs of nobles.
 The church and other parts of the town feature as locations in the Anthony Horowitz novel Magpie Murders.